stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 ## Gender ratios

 Many places in which we spend our time have an uneven gender ratio - be it workplaces, departments at a university, special interest groups, anything.
-It can happen for various reasons - from founder’s effect through different interests (especially on the line [things vs people](http://slatestarcodex.com/2017/08/07/contra-grant-on-exaggerated-differences/)) to outright discrimination.
+It can happen for various reasons - from the founder’s effect through different interests (especially on the line [things vs people](http://slatestarcodex.com/2017/08/07/contra-grant-on-exaggerated-differences/)) to outright discrimination.

 You are likely to spend time in places with a gender imbalance in (questionable) favor of your gender.
 See [Most Female and Male Occupations Since 1950](http://flowingdata.com/2017/09/11/most-female-and-male-occupations-since-1950/) by Nathan Yay: